neuefische/wd-flipped-classroom-curriculum/sessions/css-flexbox/quiz.md

 # CSSFlexbox

-### What is Flexbox used for?
+## What is Flexbox used for?

 * [ ] Change the background color of HTML elements.
-* [x] Flexbox efficiently allowes to lay out, align and distribute space among items in a container.
+* [x] Flexbox efficiently allows to lay out, align and distribute space among items in a container.
 * [ ] Layout the whole document with defined columns and rows.

 Points: 1